Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-other-directories.md

 Currently, the `ionic resources` command will utilize the `icon.png` and `splash.png` from this directory to generate the various icon and splash screens for the various platforms' screen sizes.

-# src

-This directory contains the bulk of the source code for the application.
-This includes TypeScript source, SASS styling, and Angular HTML templates.

-TypeScript files are compiled using the internal module system using the `namespace` keyword for internal namespacing.
-The result is that all TypeScript file output will be bundled into a single file.
-This allows us to avoid having to use a module loader at runtime.

-As you explore the directory structure you'll notice that the namespaces and directory paths do not match as they would in other languages (Java for example).

-Instead we use directories for group of files by feature and namespaces for determining the behavior of a given file.

-For example, a class in the `Controllers` namespace will be treated as an Angular controller, but it can be placed in the directory structure next to its related view models and templates.

-* src/tsconfig.json

-This file controls parameters passed to the TypeScript compiler and is used when running the `gulp ts` task or building from within VSCode.

-* src/tsd.d.ts (generated)

-This file contains references to all of the [TypeScript definition](http://www.typescriptlang.org/Handbook#writing-dts-files) files from the [DefinitelyTyped](http://definitelytyped.org/) repository.

-These are installed by the `tsd` tool via the `gulp tsd` task.
-The definition files that are downloaded are specified in `tsd.json`.

-This file will be removed when executing the `gulp clean` or `gulp clean:tsd` tasks and should not be committed to source control.

-* src/_references.ts

-This file is used to reference TypeScript files so the compiler knows where to look during compilation.
-However, if you open the file you'll notice that it does not reference all of the files.

-The `gulp ts` task uses the TypeScript compiler's `-p` option to point at the `src` directory for compilation.
-When using this flag we don't need to maintain a `_references.ts` file with paths to all of the files.

-However the file is still useful when we are using internal modules as it allows us to control the order that the JavaScript output is emitted into the bundle file.

-We need to do this for specific classes that are base classes (so that at runtime these are loaded before any descendant classes).

-It is unlikely that you'll need to edit this file unless you add more base classes.

-## src/Application

-TODO

-## src/Framework

-TODO

-## src/Filters

-TODO

-## src/Directives

-TODO

-## src/Models

-TODO

-## src/Styles

-TODO

-## src/Views

-TODO

 # tests

 This directory contains the unit tests for the application.